maxmetcalfe/alfred-strava/README.md

 ## Installation

-Download [Strava.alfredworkflow](Strava.alfredworkflow) and open it in Alfred.
+Download the Strava.alfredworkflow file from https://github.com/maxmetcalfe/alfred-strava/releases and open it in Alfred.

 ## Authentication